Wave dynamics on networks: method and application to the sine-Gordon equation: Numerical results

-In order to represent graphically the solution, one has to specify also an embedding of the graph $G$ on $\R^2$ (for planar graphs and $\R^3$ in the general case), \ie a family of regular maps $g_i: e_i\in E \mapsto \R^2$ which satisfy the natural compatibility conditions at the vertices.
-For the graph $G_0$ we chose a natural embedding shown on Figure~\ref{fig:init}.
-The initial condition consists of three kinks \eqref{eq:kink0} initially placed on the edges $e_1$, $e_5$, $e_6$ propagating vertically upwards and connecting $0$ to $2\pi$.
+The initial condition consists of three kinks \eqref{eq:kink0} with velocity $c\ =\ 0.95$ initially placed on the edges $e_1\,$, $e_5\,$, $e_6$ propagating vertically upwards and connecting $0$ to $2\pi\,$.
 Solution values on other edges are chosen in order to satisfy the continuity condition \eqref{eq:cont}.
 The values of all numerical parameters are given in Table~\ref{tab:params}.
 The total energy of this system is equal to

 where $\gamma$ is defined in \eqref{eq:kink}.
-For the sake of comparison, the energy at the end of the simulation was equal to $\E(T) \approx 76.97$, which shows good conservative properties of the scheme (the relative error is less than $1.5\%$).
+For the sake of comparison, the energy at the end of the simulation was equal to $\E(T)\ \approx\ 76.97\,$, which shows good conservative properties of the scheme (the relative error is less than $1.5\%$).

-The evolution of this initial condition on the interval $[0, T]$ under the \acs{sg} dynamics is shown on Figure~\ref{fig:dyn}.
-When the kinks arrive at vertices $v_2$, $v_3$ and $v_4$ (see Figure~\ref{fig:dyn}(\textit{a})) they split in six kinks (see Figure~\ref{fig:dyn}(\textit{b})), which collide again right in the middle of the edges $e_2$, $e_3$ and $e_4$.
+The evolution of this initial condition on the interval $[\,0,\, T\,]$ under the \acs{sg} dynamics is shown on Figure~\ref{fig:dyn}.
+When the kinks arrive at vertices $v_{\,2}\,$, $v_{\,3}$ and $v_{\,4}$ (see Figure~\ref{fig:dyn}(\textit{a})) they split in six kinks (see Figure~\ref{fig:dyn}(\textit{b})), which collide again right in the middle of the edges $e_{\,2}\,$, $e_{\,3}$ and $e_{\,4}\,$.
 We observe a topological change at the moment of the collision (see Figure~\ref{fig:dyn}(\textit{c}, \textit{d})), since all the kinks switch from the ground state $0\ \leadsto\ 2\pi$ to $0\ \leadsto\ -2\pi$ as a result of the mutual reflection.
-Then, the newly generated kinks propagate vertically downwards along the graph edges $e_1$, $e_5$ and $e_6$ (see Figure~\ref{fig:dyn}(\textit{e})).
-Finally, at the end of the simulation the three kinks collide again in the vicinity of the vertice $v_1$.
-At the moment of collision there is another topological change from $0\ \leadsto\ -2\pi$ to $-2\pi\ \leadsto\ -4\pi$.
-The corresponding video illustration can be watched at this URL:
+Then, the newly generated kinks propagate vertically downwards along the graph edges $e_1\,$, $e_{\,5}$ and $e_{\,6}$ (see Figure~\ref{fig:dyn}(\textit{e})).
+Finally, at the end of the simulation the three kinks collide again in the vicinity of the vertex $v_{\,1}\,$.
+At the moment of collision there is another topological change from $0\ \leadsto\ -2\pi$ to $-2\pi\ \leadsto\ -4\pi$ (which are constant admissible solutions \eqref{eq:stat}).
+We would like to mention that we observe the generation of a small reflected wavelet into the incident branch when a kink arrives to a junction.
+However, we do not exclude a possibility that this wavelet might be a numerical artifact due to discretization and/or the implementation of junction conditions.
+The corresponding video illustration of this simulation can be watched at this URL:

 \url{http://youtu.be/rwZ4d_T7nTs}